pulumi/infrastructure-as-code-workshop/labs/aws/pulumi-in-practice/python/README.md

  - Retrieving existing resources in AWS using Pulumi's `get` methods
  - Looping over retrieved resources to deploy new resources using familiar programming methods

+### Lab 4 - Deploying Containers to Elastic Container Service (ECS)

+In this lab, you will learn about how to create and deploy container based applications to Elastic Container Service (ECS).

+  - You'll gain familiarity with with the AWS Elastic Container Service